 The crowds still gather outside Buckingham Palace in their thousands, the Beefeaters are still there, marching and standing and the security as you might expect, is very extensive.

-Except I was looking down on all this, rather than looking up, pretty much sharing the view that Philip and William and Kate and Elizabeth
+Except I was looking down on all this, rather than looking up, pretty much sharing the view that Philip and William and Kate and Elizabeth had that day.

 The British Empire was run from here, in name anyway, for centuries.
 The empire might be gone but the compelling power of the monarchy to attract and interest the world continues.

 That is amply illustrated by the daily crowds and the continuing obsession with every aspect of royalty in the media, and not just the tabloids.

 The idea of anointed ones sits easily these days in a celebrity-obsessed culture it seems.